oiax/tgweb/README.md

   <span class="material-symbols-outlined">sentiment_satisfied</span>
 </span>
 ```

 Note that you should set the `font.material-symbols` property to `true` in the `sites.toml`
 in order to display the above smile icon.
 See [Material Symbols](#material-symbols).

+When embedding a component into another component, care should be taken to avoid circular
+references.
+If a circular reference is detected, an error message will be inserted in the
+generated HTML.

 ### Embedding components